 Traditionally, the Groom nervously awaits the arrival of his fiancée at the altar as they make their procession down the aisle with their wedding attendants.
 If you want to flip tradition on its head and surprise your guests with a unique idea, you and your beloved can join each other and walk the processional together as a couple.

 The benefits of walking down the aisle hand in hand, is that it relieves the pressure of seeing each other for the first time in front of all your guests.
 It can be overwhelming to walk down the aisle with all eyes fixed on you, sharing this moment together can aid in making you feel more relaxed and enjoy the moment in full - together.
 Your guests can see both of you together for the processional and aren’t confused about who they should be looking at.
 What about the ‘first look’ photos?
-These can be done with your photographer in a secluded location before the ceremony.
+These can be done with your photographer or videographer in a secluded location before the ceremony.
 At Gabbinbar Homestead, we recommend a great spot for these photos to take place is in the magnificent Ballroom, the exquisite Conservatory or in the lush seasonal gardens.